Fast Food Statistics

 Fast food is high in calories and loaded with fat, sugar & salt.
 Most of the nutrition that would be present has been stripped away due to processing, so those things are added in order to make the food taste good.
 Combine that with a caffeine & sugar laden soft drink and it’s no wonder we all hit that work day slump around 3 pm.
 Fast food might taste good - but it’s not good for you.

 If you frequent fast food establishments, there are usually healthier options like salads & unsweetened tea available for purchase.
 These tend to be more expensive and harder to eat in the car (remember about 20% of fast food is eaten in the car).
-Value meals often include french fries and a sugary drink (don’t get me started on the effects of diet cola sweetened with aspartame!), and Americans love a good deal!
+Value meals often include french fries and a sugary drink, and Americans love a good deal!
 But what does it really cost?

 While there are many factors that lead to health problems, like stress and a sedentary lifestyle.
-Both of which might be why we turn fast food in the first place - to save time & reduce the stressors of planning for and preparing food.
-Regular fast food consumption certainly does not help you regain your health.
+Both of which might be why we turn to fast food in the first place - to save time & reduce the stressors of planning for and preparing food.
+Regular consumption of fast food certainly does not help you regain your health.

 Despite all the media attention and warnings from physicians, the fast food industry remains popular among Americans and abroad.
 If we look at the amount of money that is spent on fast food, statistics show that McDonald’s is king.
 Worldwide, adults spent a whopping $130.4 Billion at McDonald’s in 2019.
 Starbucks was second worldwide with people spending $45.9 Billion there in 2019.
 That means almost 3 times more money was spent at the McDonald’s fast food chain than at Starbucks last year.
 Could it be that McDonald’s just has more stores than Starbucks?
 While, yes it is true that McDonald’s has more establishments - we’re not sure if the difference is enough to make up for the almost 3x more money spent there.
 At the end of 2018, Starbucks had 29,324 locations worldwide while McDonald’s had 37,855.